Tech Tips

 I have Dimond Shield installed on my coach and after about 2 applications

-bugs come off with just cool water and a micro fiber cloth.
+bugs come off with just cool water and a microfiber cloth.

 Where to Buy: Hectors Hardware $6.99